Credit Suisse CEO says sees no material issues in forex probe

-ZURICH, Oct 23 (Reuters) - Credit Suisse does not see material issues related to the global probe into the $5 trillion-a-day foreign exchange market, the Zurich-based bank’s chief executive said on Thursday.
+ZURICH (Reuters) - Credit Suisse CSGN.VX does not see material issues related to the global probe into the $5 trillion-a-day foreign exchange market, the Zurich-based bank’s chief executive said on Thursday.

 Around 15 authorities around the world, including Switzerland‘s, are investigating allegations of collusion and price manipulation in the largely unregulated foreign exchange (FX) market.